The one-loop amplitudes for Higgs + 4 partons with full mass effects

 where $\DeltaFour$ has already been introduced in Eq.~(\ref{Sdef}).
 In fact, rearranging that equation and making use of spinor notation we have,

-We may use this equation to eliminate the factor of $\Trfourgfive1.2.3.4^2$ in the pentagon coefficient indicated in Eq.~(\ref{pppmpent}).
-The additional term that is introduced contains a factor of $\detS$; this neatly cancels the denominator factor involved when reducing the pentagon integral to boxes (c.f.
-Eq.~({\ref{pentredcoeffs})) such that factors of $1/\Trfourgfive1.2.3.4^2$ can be explicitly absorbed into the box coefficients and cancelled.
+We may use this equation to remove the denominator $\big(\Trfourgfive1.2.3.4\big)^2$ in part of the pentagon coefficient in Eq.~(\ref{pppmpent}).
+We use Eq.~(\ref{tr5removal}) to eliminate one factor of $\spab4.(2+3).1$ from Eq.~(\ref{pppmpent}).
+This generates two terms, one of which is free from the denominator $\big(\Trfourgfive1.2.3.4\big)^2$, which we identify as the effective pentagon coeffcient.
+The second term that is introduced contains a factor of $\detS$; this neatly cancels the denominator factor involved when reducing the pentagon integral to boxes (c.f.
+Eq.~({\ref{pentredcoeffs})) such that factors of $1/\big(\Trfourgfive1.2.3.4\big)^2$ can be explicitly absorbed into the box coefficients and cancelled.

 In this way we arrive at effective pentagon coefficients,